bala-27/meetHere/README.md

 ```

 ## Usage
-You can find the full API [here](http://meethere.ayazhafiz.com)
+You can find the full API [here](http://meethere.ayazhafiz.com).

 Currently, two classes are available:

-#### `Position` - a blazing-fast, 2D-locations manipulations prototype.
+#### `Position` - a blazing-fast, 2D-locations manipulation prototype.
-> For general purpose apps, like physics libraries or games.
+> For general-purpose use, like in physics libraries or games.

 ```javascript
 import { Position } from 'meethere';